sumnerevans/sumnerevans.com/content/posts/technology/pelican-on-github-pages/index.md

 Since writing this article, I have made a few major shifts in my personal website infrastructure.
 I migrated from GitHub to GitLab and subsequently from GitLab to sourcehut.
 Then I migrated from Pelican to Hugo.
-I also am now hosting my website on a DigitalOcean VPS.
+I also am now hosting my website on a Linode VPS.

 -------------------------------------------------------------------------------